 pin_to_circuit = 7

-We then set our pin to act as an output and then set it to low, we then have the script sleep for 10ms.
+After changing the pin to output mode and setting it to low, we let the script sleep for 10ms.

-After this, we then set the pin to become input and then we enter a while loop.
-We stay in this loop until the pin goes to high, this is when the capacitor charges to about 3/4.
-Once it goes high, we return the count value to the main function.
-You can use this value to turn on and off an LED, activate something else or log the data and keep statistics on any variance in light.
+Following this, we change the pin to input mode and proceed to enter a while loop.
+We continue in this cycle until the pin reaches a high level, at which point the capacitor charges to approximately 3/4.
+After reaching a certain point, we send the count value back to the main function.
+This value can be utilized for controlling an LED, triggering other actions, or recording data and monitoring changes in light.

 def rc_time (pin_to_circuit):